 Edith Hamilton was born August 12, 1867 in Germany to a wealthy and educated family.
 She grew up in Fort Wayne, Indiana where Dad home schooled his 3 daughters in Latin, Greek, French, and German.

-As befit her status, Dad sent her to Miss Porter’s Finishing School, where the ovidheadmistress believed young ladies should NOT go on to college.
+As befit her status, Dad sent her to Miss Porter’s Finishing School, where the headmistress believed young ladies should NOT go on to college.
 Not thwarted by inferior college preparation, Edith took a year to study before taking the rigorous Bryn Mawr entrance exams.

 After earning her B.A and M.A. she attended the University of Leipzig.
 Here, she was told she could listen to the lectures but NOT participate in any discussions!
 University of Munich was not much better, and Edith never earned her doctoral degree.